oguh1-61803/biomeld-general-morphology-generator/README.md

 1. A .pickle file containing the serialised CPPN object.

 2. A .vxa file, containing the morphology designed by the CPPN.
-The file has the format required by VoxCAD the visual version of Voxelyze for morphology visualisation.
+The file has the format required by VoxCAD, the visual version of Voxelyze for morphology visualisation.

 3. A .txt file, containing the topology of the CPPN.
 The nomanclature utilised in the file is as follows:
    * Nodes refers to neurons.